-Ac tion Deliverable Timeline Responsibility 5.
-Increase understanding, value and recognition of Aboriginal and Torres Strait Islander cultures, histories, knowledge and rights through cultural learning.
-Develop a business case for increasing understanding, value and recognition of Aboriginal and Torres Strait Islander cultures, histories, knowledge and rights within our organisation.
-October 2022 Director of People and Culture Operations and OD Conduct a review of cultural learning needs within our organisation.
-October 2022 Director of People and Culture Operations and OD 6.
-Demonstrate respect to Aboriginal and Torres Strait Islander peoples by embedding the observation of cultural protocols.
-Develop an understanding of the local Traditional Owners or Custodians of the lands and waters in the areas our firm is located.
-September 2022 Diversity, Equity and Inclusion Manager Increase our people's understanding of the purpose and significance behind cultural protocols, including Acknowledgement of Country and Welcome to Country protocols.
-September 2022 Diversity, Equity and Inclusion Manager 7.
-Build respect for Aboriginal and Torres Strait Islander cultures and histories by celebrating NAIDOC Week.
-Raise awareness and share information amongst our Partners and employees about the meaning of NAIDOC Week.
-June 2023 Chair, RAP Working Group Encourage all Partners and employees to participate in NAIDOC Week by promoting external events taking place in our communities nationally.
-July 2023 Chair, RAP Working Group Ensure our RAP Working Group participate in an external NAIDOC Week event.
-July 2023 Chair, RAP Working Group
+Action De eliverable Responsibility 5.
+Increase understanding, value and recognition of Aboriginal and Torres Strait Islander cultures, histories, knowledge and rights through cultural learning. • Develop a business case for increasing understanding, value and recognition of Aboriginal and Torres Strait Islander cultures, histories, knowledge and rights within our organisation.
+Director of People & Culture and OD • Conduct a review of cultural learning needs within our organisation.
+Director of People & Culture and OD 6.
+Demonstrate respect to Aboriginal and Torres Strait Islander peoples by embedding the observation of cultural protocols. • Develop an understanding of the local Traditional Owners or Custodians of the lands and waters in the areas our firm is located.
+Diversity, Equity & Inclusion Manager • Increase our people's understanding of the purpose and significance behind cultural protocols, including Acknowledgement of Country and Welcome to Country protocols.
+Diversity, Equity & Inclusion Manager 7.
+Build respect for Aboriginal and Torres Strait Islander cultures and histories by celebrating NAIDOC Week. • Raise awareness and share information amongst our Partners and employees about the meaning of NAIDOC Week.
+Chair, RAP Working Group • Encourage all Partners and employees to participate in NAIDOC Week by promoting external events taking place in our communities nationally.
+Chair, RAP Working Group • Ensure our RAP Working Group participate in an external NAIDOC Week event.
+Chair, RAP Working Group